leoagomes/noice/README.md

 ## About the game

-The purpose of Noice is to capture all bases, attacking them with the army of ships youdevelop.
+The purpose of Noice is to capture all bases, attacking them with the army of ships you develop.
 Each base is connected to some other bases, so you can attack only a limited number of bases.
 If you want to understand better that concept, you can see the game that influenciated ours, [ICE](https://play.google.com/store/apps/details?id=com.queader.ice).